 David Hankey grew up on the Magothy River, where he still lives and sails.
 Starting with a small wooden rowboat his father built for him when he was 4, David has enjoyed a variety of boats on the tidewater.
 His family’s current fleet includes a mix of canoes, kayaks, dinghies, and sailboats—none of which he’s able to use as much as he’d like.

 David sails his 50-year old Pearson sloop, the Night Owl.
 David’s best first mate is his teenage son Michael, who has a significant developmental disability.
-He also regularly crews in the Annapolis Wednesday Night Races, the NOOD, the Oxford race, the Canadian Friendship races, and best of all the Boatyard Bar & Grill Regatta benefiting CRAB.
+He also regularly crews in the Annapolis Wednesday Night Races, the NOOD, the Oxford race, the Canadian Friendship races, and best of all the CRAB Cup.

 David deeply believes in the therapeutic value of being on and around the water—which is precisely CRAB’s mission.
 His family’s own long experience confirms that belief.